Soft Gingersnap Cookies

 - 1/4 tsp salt

-- 1/4 cup granulated sugar, for rolling the dough in
+- 1/4 cup granulated sugar - for dipping the dough balls into

-Add the egg and molasses.
+- Add the egg and molasses.
 Cream 1 minute more.
 Add the flour, baking soda, cinnamon, ginger, cloves, and salt.
 Mix to combine.

-Place balls, sugar side up, on a parchment lined baking sheet, leaving 2 inches between each ball.
+- Place balls, sugar side up, on a parchment lined baking sheet, leaving 2 inches between each ball.
 Bake for 9-12 minutes.
 If you want soft gingersnaps bake for 9-10 minutes and if you want a bit crispier bake for longer.
 Remove from the oven and let cool on the pan for 10 minutes before transferring to a wire rack to cool completely.
 Transfer to a wire rack to cool completely.